New England ski areas offer a diverse range of skiing, snowboarding, tubing, and other snow sports.

 You won't find slope-side lodging, but with plenty of small hotels and New England inns in lovely nearby villages and towns, these Connecticut ski slopes can be fun for a low-key weekend getaway - and for some of the first skiing each October.

-From Boston: 2 1/4 hours, 120 miles
+Time and distance from Boston: 2 1/4 hours, 120 miles

 What you can do: Skiing, snowboarding, night skiing